 When I was little, I always gave my mom a hard time about making orzo.
-I picked a fight every time we ate it because “it’s not pasta, it’s rice!” and would have to sit there and (un)patiently listen to her tell me that orzo is, in fact, pasta.
+I picked a fight every time we ate it because “it’s not pasta, it’s rice!” and would have to sit there and (un)patiently listen to her tell me that it is, in fact, pasta.
 It was a whole big thing.
 But I’m over it (sorry, Mom).
 Even though it still LOOKS a lot like rice.
 Just saying.

-Anywho, Mom sent me some
+Anywho, my mom sent me some

 rice orzo in a care package awhile back, and I recently discovered the last half of the package sitting in my pantry.
 “Eureka!”
 I thought.
 “I’ll make some orzo!”